 Erik Koons is a Partner in the Antitrust and Competition Practice of Baker Botts' Washington, D.C. office.
-He has more than twenty years of experience representing some of the world's leading companies in bet-the-company antitrust litigations involving the full gamut of competition related claims, including those alleging price fixing, monopolization, monopsonization, “sham” patent litigation, tying and bundling.
+He has more than twenty years of experience representing many of the world's leading companies in bet-the-company antitrust litigations involving the full gamut of competition related claims, including those alleging price fixing, market and customer allocation, monopolization, monopsonization, “sham” patent litigation, tying and bundling.
 Many of these litigations have involved massive, nationwide class action claims for both direct and indirect purchaser plaintiffs as well as suits brought by state and federal governments.
-Mr. Koons’ class action defense experience involves claims seeking in the hundreds of millions to over $9 billion in alleged damages.
-Mr. Koons’ experience has been concentrated in the pharmaceutical, medical device, food, technology, telecom, energy, chemical, manufacturing, transportation and electronics industries.
+Mr. Koons’ class action defense experience involves claims seeking in the hundreds of millions to over $10 billion in alleged damages.
+Mr. Koons’ experience has been concentrated in the pharmaceutical, medical device, CPG/FMCG, technology, telecom, chemical, manufacturing, transportation and electronics industries.
 Mr. Koons devotes a substantial amount of his practice representing companies in internal competition-related investigations and in connection with investigations launched by federal antitrust enforcement agencies and states attorneys general.
 He regularly counsels corporations on competition-related business matters and designs and implements antitrust compliance programs for clients across the globe.

 Mr. Koons was a member of the trial team that received dismissals of six of the seven price-fixing and monopolization charges for McWane, Inc. in an eight-week bench trial against the FTC.
 The dismissals marked the first time in nearly 20 years that the Commission ruled against itself following an in-house trial in front of the agency’s administrative law judge.
 The case earned the McWane trial team the award for “Behavioral Matter of the Year- Americas” by Global Competition Review.